Essential React Techniques Every Developer Should Know — Part 60

 );

-Pro tip: react typescript is one of the most searched topics by senior engineers.
+Pro tip: react css is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 The browser is a platform — one of the most sophisticated runtimes ever created.
 Engineers who understand the event loop, the rendering pipeline, the network stack, and the V8 optimization tiers are equipped to diagnose any performance issue.
 Browser internals knowledge is not 'advanced'; it is foundational.